alading/ClickThroughImageView/README.md

 # ClickThrough_ImageView
-It provides a image which could be click only inside its key image, otherwise, it will pass through to below
+It provides a imageview which could be click only inside its key image, otherwise, it will pass through to below layout